Koromix/rygel/web/koromix.dev/pages/tytools.md

 ## Build on Windows

-You can use MSVC (≥ 2015) or MinGW-w64.
+You can use MSVC (≥ 2019) or MinGW-w64.
 I have not tested Clang on Windows yet.
 The historical MinGW toolchain is not supported.

-You need to install [CMake](http://www.cmake.org/) to build the project files before you can use Visual Studio or MinGW.
+Only 64-bit builds are supported, 32-bit builds are not supported anymore.

 If **you don't have Qt, only the libraries and command-line tools** will be compiled.
 There are two options to enable Qt in TyTools: